CiscoDevNet/api-insights-openapi-rulesets/unknown_keyword_validation.md

 4. **Extension Keywords**: Need to handle `x-*` custom extensions properly
 5. **Maintenance Burden**: List would need constant updates as specifications evolve

-### Alternative Approach:
+---

+## Possible Solution

+**Example Validation**: As demonstrated in Scenario 5 and Scenario 7, implementing `example validation` will help catch indentation issues to a greater extent.
+It can be implemented by doing the following:
-**Example Validation**: The `oas3-valid-schema-example` and `oas3-valid-media-example` rules could be turned on in the spectral validation.
-This would help identify such indentaion issues provided example(s) have been added in the spec file.
-This will also report an error if a required property is missing in the example.
+- The `oas3-valid-schema-example` and `oas3-valid-media-example` rules have to be enabled in the Spectral validation.
+- The OpenAPI specifications under validation should provide example(s) at either the schema definition level or at the schema consumption (media) level.
+- additionalProperties should not be allowed.
+For that, additionalProperties shall have to be set to false (`additionalProperties: false`) in the OpenAPI specs that are under validation.